skoolkid/skoolkit/sphinx/source/man/bin2sna.py.rst

 OPTIONS
 =======
+-b, --border `BORDER`
+  Set the border colour.
+The default border colour is 7 (white).

 -o, --org `ORG`
   Set the origin address.
 The default origin address is 65536 minus the length of file.bin.